JonnyDawe/arcgis-animate-markers-plugin/README.md

 #### resetSymbol

 Reset the symbol completely to its original symbol.
+If there is an animation currently running then this will also be stopped.

 ```js
 resetSymbol();